Huangzjun/CSCI526-Mobile-Games/README.md

 This repository is a collection of tutorials from https://learn.unity.com/course/create-with-code

 game url: https://play.unity.com/en/games/e6b9a24a-ff60-4a2c-a2d4-0a621428581b/car-drive

+# Car Game
+In this simple driving game, the player controls a car using basic movement controls.
+The goal is to navigate the car without hitting any obstacles.
+If the car crashes into an obstacle, the game is over, and the player must restart.

+#### Gameplay Details:

+1. **Controls**:
+   - **Move Forward/Backward**: Use the **up/down arrow keys** or **W/S keys** to accelerate or decelerate the car.
+   - **Turn Left/Right**: Use the **left/right arrow keys** or **A/D keys** to steer the car.
+2. **Objective**:
+   - The player must avoid obstacles while driving the car.
+   - The longer the player can avoid obstacles, the better their performance.
+3. **Game Over Condition**:
+   - If the car **collides** with any obstacle, the game ends, and the player will need to **restart** from the beginning.
+4. **Restart**:
+   - After crashing, the player will be prompted to restart the game and try again.

+This gameplay provides a simple but engaging challenge, testing the player's reflexes and driving skills as they try to avoid obstacles and maintain control of the car.

 # Challenge 1 Plane Programming
 ## Summary
 ## Challenge Overview: